 Will this also cause a drop in AC coolant requiring the recharge?

 ANSWER by Bret Bodas on October 28, 2009

+Yes, it's possible.
+When the fan is not working, the A/C refrigerant (coolant) pressure increases to the point to where the pressure relief valve vents refrigerant to the atmosphere, thus causing the drop that you are experiencing.
 This doesn't mean that the system doesn't have a leak, which is fairly common under normal operation.
 I would get it recharged and make sure they add fluorescent dye in wiht the refrigerant, that way if it continues to leak, the shop will have a much easier time finding the source of the leak.